Amitchawarekar/HealthCare-ML/README.md

  Here I chose Random Forest Algorithm as it has higher accuracy.

 ## Run Locally
-Run this Following Commands to run this app locally on your machine.
+Run this Following Commands in Anaconda Propmt to run this app locally on your machine.

 ```
 conda create -n health python=3.9 -y